 The contrast between Baco and Folle Blanche couldn’t be greater.
 Light and delicate, Folle Blanche is vulnerable to mildew and rot.
 But in the hands of a master it boasts a jasmine-scented nose with light spices and great finesse – the other end of the style spectrum from structured, four-square Baco.

-Varied soils; a cocktail of grape varieties; you might expect distillation at least to be a simple matter.
-You’d be wrong.
-The traditional method of production, dating back nearly 200 years, uses a single still, the Armagnacais alambic.
+The traditional method of Armagnac production, dating back nearly 200 years, uses a single still, the Armagnacais alambic.
 This allows a continuous distillation, in contrast to the batch-by-batch, double distillation practised in Cognac.
 But there are a few double stills in Armagnac too, after the practice was revived in the early 1970s.
-Janneau, Samalens and Delord are three of the few producers using this method, which can give a smoother, more refined character to younger VS or VSOP styles.

 To generalise, the eaux de vie made using the Cognac method are stronger (as they’re distilled twice) and, depending on your point of view, either finer or more straightforward – because only the middle part of the distillate, the heart, is used.

 But it doesn’t follow that Armagnac is therefore more rustic or less refined, as much depends on the individual still used, and how it is run.
 Skilled distillation to a relatively low strength (about 55% alcohol) preserves fragrance and fruit, enhancing smoothness and complexity.